urbanadventurer/WhatWeb/README.md

 Changing the user-agent using the -U or --user-agent command line option will avoid the Snort IDS rule for WhatWeb.

-If you are scanning ranges of IP addresses, it is much more efficient to use a port scanner like nmap to discover which have port 80 open before scanning with WhatWeb.
+If you are scanning ranges of IP addresses, it is much more efficient to use a port scanner like massscan to discover which have port 80 open before scanning with WhatWeb.

 Character set detection, with the Charset plugin dramatically decreases performance by requiring more CPU.
 This is required by JSON and MongoDB logging.